sanjanadissa/react-movie-app/README.md

 # React + Vite

-this is a app that you can serach any movie in the world
+this is a app called ScreenScape that you can serach any movie in the world

-in home page currently most popular movies are shown
+in home page it shows currently most popular movies under All Movies

-based on the users serach , trending movies are shown using APPWRITE
+based on the users serach , trending movies are shown using APP-WRITE

 chck oku the site - { https://sanjanadissa.github.io/react-movie-app/ }